Trump returns to public campaigning, falsely claiming that the virus that infected him is ‘disappearing’

 But how Trump will travel the country safely remains in question.
 Trump said Friday on Fox News that he had been tested for the virus but did not know if he is still infected.

-The White House has not released the result of that test, and it has provided only limited information about Trump’s health since he was released from Walter Reed on Monday.
+In a memo released late Saturday, White House doctor Sean Conley said he assessed that Trump was “no longer considered a transmission risk to others” and that “the assortment of advanced diagnostic tests obtained reveal there is no longer evidence of actively replicating virus.”

-The White House did not respond to requests for comment Saturday about Trump’s status.
+The White House, which has provided only limited information about Trump’s health since he was released from Walter Reed on Monday, did not say that Trump has tested negative for the coronavirus, and it did not reveal the results of multiple tests Trump has taken since he got sick.

 For his part, Trump told the gathered group that a vaccine would soon be available and touted therapeutics that have not yet been approved by the Food and Drug Administration.